Getting Started

 - Any additional retailer configuration fields required by the carrier workflow

-This configuration establishes the shipper as an active entity in Grasshopper and is what binds your integration to the correct business account.
+This configuration establishes the shipper as an active entity in Grasshopper and binds your integration to the correct business account.
 The retailer.identifier used in order creation must match this configured shipper.

 Step 2: Create an API User